-- lose-lose – an approach based on stubbornness, ruthlessness and an interest only in oneself.
-Characteristic for people with a high degree of addiction, the unhappy.
+- lose-lose – an approach based on stubbornness, ruthlessness, and an interest only in oneself.
+Characteristic of people with a high degree of addiction, the unhappy.

 - win – attitude focused on securing one’s own position and leaving others to take care of themselves.